tokyoscale/tokyoscale/content/index.md

 +++
-title = "TokyoScale|DevOps as a Service"
+title = "TokyoScale | By DevOps For DevOps" template = "base.html"
-template = "base.html"
+description = "TokyoScale can help you get your entire infrastructure defined as code in about one day.
+Here's how it works."
 +++